 “I don't just want to facilitate care for our residents, I want to get to know them and make them happy.
 That's why I believe strongly in providing opportunities for my staff to continue training and growing, because feeling fulfilled and energized is contagious.
 Our residents feel that and how much we care about them. " Janet and her husband, Dale live in Fort Wayne and are close with their two sons, daughters-in-law and five grandchildren.

 Community Relations Director: Allison Brown

-Allison is a graduate of IU Bloomington with a major in Healthcare Management and Policy and a minor in Human Resource Management, and she is a Licensed Residential Care Administrator.
-As an Indianapolis native, familiar with the city and surrounding suburbs, and all they have to offer.
+Allison is a graduate of IU Bloomington with a major in Healthcare Management and Policy, minor in Human Resource Management, and she is a Licensed Residential Care Administrator.
+As an Indianapolis native, Allison is familiar with the city and surrounding suburbs, and all they have to offer.